grisu/gricli/src/main/resources/help/commands/unset.md

     var		: The name of the optional variable.

-Currently only the non-essential global variables for a job can be unset.
+Currently only the optional list variables for a job can be unset.
-To set a global variable use the 'set <var> <value>' command.
+To add an item to a list use the 'add <list> <item>' command.

 Example usage:

 	unset files
-	unset email
+	unset env